beanvalidation/beanvalidation.org/1.0/index.md

 # #{page.title}

-Here you can find the latest resources for Bean Validation 1.0:
+Looking for information about Bean Validation 1.0 (JSR 303).
+Below are pointers to all relevant resources.

 ## Specification